JadaDev/Armor-Creator/README.md

-#  Art Maker - README
+#  Armor Creator - README

 Latest Version is on Github and does support 8.X MySQL Version Version on official website supports 5.7.x or lower MySQL Version